ss-shrishi2000/LeetCode_Practice/README.md

 # Leetcoding_Decoded
-The repository contains my solutions to certain famous Leetcode Problems from Sorting Section.
+The repository contains my solutions to certain famous Leetcode Problems.
+I have been regularly solving LeetCode Problems and the updation to this folder is in that reference.